Top 10 Things to Do in Krabi

 Still, one of the main attractions of Krabi is that it still is relatively untouched and still manages to retain its charm.
 From simple beach bungalows to opulent five-star mega-resorts, accommodation choices are wide and flexible and the area's comparative compactness works for it in a positive way.

-Krabi is well-known for areas of outstanding natural beauty and one place that should make your must-see list is the Thung Teao Forest Natural Park, an unusual lowland forest rich in bio-diversity, complete with a nature trail and a crystal lagoon.
-Read More...0
+Krabi is well-known for areas of outstanding natural beauty and one place that should make your must-see list is the Thung Teao Forest Natural Park, an unusual lowland forest rich in bio-diversity, complete with a nature trail, an emerald pool, and a blue pool.
+Read More...40

 Located near Krabi Town, Wat Tham Sua or 'Tiger Cave' is one of the most famous caves in the area.
 Part of a temple complex where monks live and worship within a maze of natural caves surrounded by lush jungle.
 Inside one of the caves are what appears to be tiger paw prints embedded in the stone.
 The main tourist attraction however, is the 1,272 step climb up a limestone tower to see the 'footprint of the Buddha'.
 Read More...0